 Bang Sak Beach

-With chairs and tables scattered on the sand.
-Pick a spot and relax.
-You won’t have to wait long before a waiter takes your order.
+With chairs and tables scattered on the sand, pick a spot and relax as it’s not long before a waiter takes your order.

 Water Park 360°

-Escaping to Koh Phayam Island during Songkran
+Koh Phayam Island – escaping Songkran

 Bombs are hurled from secret locations along roads, against buildings, bins, anything, usually by children or teenagers, and the occasional adult.

 Speed Boat: 700B return